Erudika/scoold/README.md

 0. First, you *need* to create a developer app with [Facebook](https://developers.facebook.com), [Google](https://console.developers.google.com) or **any other identity provider** that you wish to use.
-This isn't necessary if you're planning to login with LDAP, SAML or with a email and password.
+This isn't necessary if you're planning to login with LDAP, SAML or with email and password.
 Save the obtained API keys in `application.conf`, as shown below.

 > **Important:** Authorized redirect URLs for Google and Facebook should look like this: `https://{your_scoold_host}`,